awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/single-container-docker.md

 ~/eb-docker-flask$ eb init -p docker application-name
 ```

-\(Optional\) Use eb local run to build and run your container locally\.
+\(Optional\) Use the eb local run command to build and run your container locally\.

+```
+~/eb-docker-flask$ eb local run --port 5000
+```

+**Note**
 To learn more about the eb local command, see [eb local](eb3-local.md)\.
-The eb local command isn't supported on Windows\.
+The command isn't supported on Windows\.
 Alternatively, you can build and run your container with the docker build and docker run commands\.
 For more information, see the [Docker documentation](https://docs.docker.com/)\.

-```
-~/eb-docker-flask$ eb local run --port 5000
-```

 \(Optional\) While your container is running, use the eb local open command to view your application in a web browser\.
 Alternatively, open [http://localhost:5000/](http://localhost:5000/) in a web browser\.